Shop Now: On-Store Troubleshooting

 For more information, please refer to this setup article.

-The credit banner covers the checkout button
+Credit banner covers checkout button

 Option 1: Raise the cart